The Atiyah-Bott formula and connectivity in chiral Koszul duality: Introduction

 In the recent work~\cite{gaitsgory_weils_2014}, Gaitsgory and Lurie gave a purely algebro-geometric proof of the theorem above in the framework of \etale{} cohomology (see also~\cite{gaitsgory_atiyah-bott_2015} for an alternative perspective).
 In the case where $X$ and $G$ come from objects over $k=\Fq$, the isomorphism in Theorem~\ref{thm:intro:Atiyah-Bott} was proved to be compatible with the Frobenius actions on both sides.
 The Grothendieck-Lefschetz trace formula for $\Bun_G$ then gives an expression for the number of $k$-points on $\Bun_G$ and hence, confirms the conjecture of Weil that the Tamagawa number of $G$ is 1.

-Following ideas suggested in~\cite{gaitsgory_contractibility_2011}, this paper aims to provide an alternative (and simpler) proof of one of the two main steps in the original proofs, as given in~\cite{gaitsgory_weils_2014} and~\cite{gaitsgory_atiyah-bott_2015}.
-This is possible due to a family of new results regarding connectivity in the theory of chiral Koszul duality proved in this paper.
+Following ideas suggested in~\cite{gaitsgory_contractibility_2012}, this paper aims to provide an alternative (and simpler) proof of one of the two main steps in the original proofs, as given in~\cite{gaitsgory_weils_2014} and~\cite{gaitsgory_atiyah-bott_2015}.
+This is possible due to a family of new results regarding connectivity in the theory of chiral Koszul duality proved in this paper which are of independent interest.